lloda/ra-ra/README.md

 * Both index and size types are signed.
 Index base is 0.
 * The default array order is C or row-major (last dimension changes fastest).
 You can make array views with other orders, but newly created arrays use C-order.
 * The selection (subscripting) operator is `()` or `[]` indistinctly.
 Multi-argument `[]` requires `__cpp_multidimensional_subscript > 202110L` (in gcc 12 with `-std=c++2b`).
 * Indices are checked by default.
-This can be disabled with a compilation flag. **ra-ra** doesn't itself use exceptions, but it provides a hook so you can throw your own exceptions on **ra-ra** errors.
+This can be disabled with a compilation flag.
+* **ra-ra** doesn't itself use exceptions, but it provides a hook so you can throw your own exceptions on **ra-ra** errors.
 See ‘Error handling’ in the manual.
 * **ra-ra** uses zero size arrays and VLAs internally.
 I know standard C++ doesn't allow them, which is irritating.

 #### Bugs & defects

 * Operations that require allocation, such as concatenation or search, are mostly absent.
 * Lack of a good abstraction for reductions.
 You can write reductions abusing rank extension, but it's awkward.
-* Traversal of arrays is naive (just unrolling of inner dimensions).
+* Traversal of arrays is naive – just unrolling of inner dimensions.
 * Handling of nested (‘ragged’) arrays is inconsistent.
 * No support for parallel operations or GPU.
 * No SIMD to speak of.